 Are there other requirements?
 Yes:

-- You must register with DoPP to receive audit credit for the internship (If you want to receive academic credit you must contact your department.
+- You must register with Center for Career Discovery and Development to receive audit credit for the internship (If you want to receive academic credit you must contact your department.
 Please note that there is a cost per credit hour associated with receiving academic credit).

-- You must be in good disciplinary standing.
+- You must be at least a sophomore and in good disciplinary standing.

 - You must have taken one of the following courses prior to applying for program: HIST 2111, 2112, POL 1101, INTA 1200, PUBP 3000 or its equivalent.